Euan Ashley: Genomics

 Ashley is best known for his study of the human genome.
-In 2009, he led the team that carried out the first medical interpretation of a human genome.
+In 2009, he led the team that carried out one of the first medical interpretations of a human genome.
 The work published in The Lancet laid out a general framework for the medical analysis of a complete human genome and applied this framework to the genome of his Stanford colleague, Stephen Quake.
 Quake had invented a technology to sequence his own genome, becoming the fifth individual in the world to be sequenced.
 The landmark medical analysis was reported in news media internationally and was later featured in the Smithsonian museum.

 In 2010, Ashley's team carried out the first whole-genome molecular autopsy generating data from the same Helicos sequencing technology of post-mortem cardiac tissue from a patient who died suddenly at a young age of presumed cardiac cause.

 In 2011, his team developed a framework for family-based medical genome analysis.
 The West family were the first family to have their genomes sequenced and were four of the ten individuals sequenced as part of Illumina's personal genome sequencing project.
 Other individuals in this first group of ten included Illumina CEO Jay Flatley and the actress Glenn Close.
 The computational tools developed by Ashley's team included inheritance tools for mendelian diagnosis in trios and quartets, family based polygenic risk scores, whole genome phasing, HLA typing, and automated star-allele calling for pharmacogenomics.

 Over the following years, Ashley's team helped establish genome sequencing as a fundamental tool for diagnosis in clinical medicine.
 In 2014, they reported in the Journal of the American Medical Association a study of genome sequencing in primary care, demonstrating early detection of pathogenic variations in the breast and ovarian cancer gene BRCA2, and delivering tools for cardiometabolic polygenic risk scoring, and pharmacogenomics.
 This work also introduced quality-coverage metrics.
 Ashley was interviewed for NPR's Morning Edition.